Being a tax accountant, people ask me all the time:

 As you grow and start to pick up regular clients and start spending more in a non-regular fashion, it becomes more difficult to keep up with things by hand.

-Now, all you have to do is link everything one time then it’s permanently linked.
+When you upgrade to a more fully fleshed-out bookkeeping program all you have to do is link everything one time then it’s permanently linked.

 From there, once the transactions are imported, you simply need to categorize them and BOOM! you’re done.

 Everything is done in the fraction of the time!

 And you know that some people think that time is money so if you are in that camp, you definitely appreciate saving time.